matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ### Optimistic Locking

-Official name of the versioning.
+Official name of the **versioning**.
 Strategy to prevent lost updates.
 No database locking.

 ### When to use pessimistic locking